wgibson75/rtspcapture/README.md

 * c=*&lt;name of camera&gt;*

  Specifies the name of each camera to take a snapshot from.
 These are concatenated together with &amp; characters to form a multi value URL encoded field string.

 Snapshot requests can be made by any device on your network.
-This system includes Python scripts that can be run on a low cost Raspberry Pi Pico W device to make snapshot requests when a sensor is activated.
-These scripts are are located here:
+This system includes some Python scripts that can be run on a low cost Raspberry Pi Pico W device to make snapshot requests over your wireless network when a sensor is activated.
+These scripts are located here:

 <pre>./pico-w-snapshot-triggers</pre>

-Two flavours of this script exist:
+Two flavours of these scripts exist:

-1. A script for connecting the Pico W to a Light Dependent Resister (LDR) that will trigger indirectly based on the level of light when an outside PIR security light is triggered.
+1. A script for connecting the Pico W to a Light Dependent Resister (LDR) that will trigger a snapshot when the level of light exceeds a threshold.
+The LDR sensor can be placed close to an outside PIR security light to trigger a snapshot when the light is activated.
-2. A script for hooking the Pico W into a mains triggered relay that can be connected to an outside security light so when the light comes on the snapshot request is made.
+2. A script for connecting the Pico W to a mains powered relay.
+The relay is connected to the power supply of a security light to trigger a snapshot when the light comes on.

 <a name="ldr_trigger_on_pico_w"></a>
 ### Setting up an LDR Trigger on a Pico W Device

 This trigger involves connecting a Light Dependent Resistor to a Pico W device as shown in the wiring diagram below.
+With the LDR sensor suitably placed, this allows the Pico W to detect when an outside security light is activated and send a snapshot request over your wireless network.

 ![Pico W LDR wiring](images/pico-w-ldr-wiring.jpg)